ml-and-ds-papers-on-the-go/andre-ye.github.io/history/course-mechanics/week-7.md

   - Does the speculative answer give us a greater understanding of the ideas?
   - Are some answers more off-base?
 Do not sound or look right?

-## Four Stages of Critical Analysis
+### Four Stages of Critical Analysis
 - I observed 'beaten/pinched'
 - I asked 'but why is this so?'
 - I speculated 'power? employment? labor?'
 - I proved 'quotes from this or other texts'

+## Discussions
+- Notice that there is a falloff in the week.
+- Not the same level of engagement as in Friday discussion time.
+- Think about ways to make you feel more comfortable contributing to discussions.
+- See Sophia and Dr. Reagan for pointers.

 [Back to top](#)